aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-serialize-input-value/_index.md

 Sometimes it is necessary to save an HTML document with input form fields filled in.
 Although browsers don't allow this for security reasons, Aspose.HTML provides a [SerializeInputValue](https://reference.aspose.com/html/net/aspose.html.saving/htmlsaveoptions/serializeinputvalue/) property of the [HTMLSaveOptions](https://reference.aspose.com/html/net/aspose.html.saving/htmlsaveoptions/) class that gives you this ability.
 If the HTML document has input fields filled in, using the `SerializeInputValue` property, you can save the resulting document as it looks in the browser.

-This article describes how to serialize input values in HTML forms or Input fields using the Aspose.HTML for .NET library.
+This article describes how to serialize input values in HTML forms or input fields using the Aspose.HTML for .NET library.

 ## **Steps to Serialize Input Values**